Kimberly-Fasbender/markdoc-starter/pages/design_doc/index.md

 - **cleanUpWorkSession endpoint**: For work session cleanup a new endpoint in work-session-service is needed: `cleanUpWorkSession`.
 It will take in a work session id, fetch the work session and its associated work tasks and then mark them all appropriately so that nothing is left in a ‘PROCESSING’, ‘ACTIVE’, or ‘AVAILABLE’ state.
 For example, if a work session has been created, but not yet assigned, its state should be updated to ‘CANCELLED’ (a new state) and all of its work tasks would have their state updated to ‘WONT_DO’.
 However, If a work session has been assigned and is in progress, all un-assigned (not yet picked up) associated work tasks would have their state updated to ‘WONT_DO’, while any in-progress (assigned) work tasks would not have their state updated (they would be marked as ‘COMPLETED’ once the user finishes the task via the `completeWorkSessionTask` endpoint or as ‘WONT_DO’ in the event of stale un-assignment (more details to come in the stale un-assignment bullet point), and the work session would still be updated to the new ‘CANCELLED’ state.

-- **workflowCleanup**: refers to any work that a workflow author may need to do in order to gracefully handle a cancellation.
+- **workflowCleanup**: Refers to any work that a workflow author may need to do in order to gracefully handle a cancellation.
 Authors shouldn’t be limited in the ways in which they can handle this cleanup, but should be enabled to do whatever is necessary here.
 Some patterns or templates can be established in order to make this process easier for workflow authors, but ultimately it will be up to them to make decisions about what to do if partially or fully completed work is cancelled since they are the experts in their spaces.
 One option is that for any work task created, a ‘down’ task is created as well, and then used to unravel or undo any work when necessary.
 Similar to up and down database migrations.
 The down tasks could then be fed into a clean up workflow that is kicked off when a workflow is cancelled (most likely a non-cancellable child workflow).
 This goes exceeds the scope of this design, but should be explored in a separate document.

-- **Stale Un-assignment**: The `unassignStaleWork` function, which checks if a user has been assigned to work task for too long (logged off, went to lunch, etc) and unassigns it, will need to be updated to check if the work session state is ‘CANCELLED’ and if so, un-assign the user from the task and mark the task as ‘WONT_DO’.After investigation it doesn’t appear that there should be any issues with re-using ‘WONT_DO’ for these cases (vs. creating a new work task state of ‘CANCELLED’), but if anything surfaces that would suggest re-using this would be a conflict, a new task state of ‘CANCELLED’ should be created instead.
+- **stale un-assignment**: The `unassignStaleWork` function, which checks if a user has been assigned to work task for too long (logged off, went to lunch, etc) and unassigns it, will need to be updated to check if the work session state is ‘CANCELLED’ and if so, un-assign the user from the task and mark the task as ‘WONT_DO’.After investigation it doesn’t appear that there should be any issues with re-using ‘WONT_DO’ for these cases (vs. creating a new work task state of ‘CANCELLED’), but if anything surfaces that would suggest re-using this would be a conflict, a new task state of ‘CANCELLED’ should be created instead.

 - **closeWorkSession**: A non-cancellable wrapper would need to be added to the existing `closeWorkSession` function as well, to ensure work sessions are properly closed out in the event of workflow cancellations.